matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

 ## Conveying mathematical meaning with ARIA

 As an alternative to using MathML to convey mathematical meaning in simple examples, we also have the <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/math_role"><code>math</code> role</a> from the ARIA specification.
 With that, we can communicate the mathematical semantics even when we rely on images or non-semantic HTML.
-However, it does not tend to give good results with VoiceOver on macOS, for example.
+However, it does not give good results with VoiceOver on macOS, for example.

 As shown on the <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/math_role">MDN page for the <code>math</code> role</a>, we could have: